ShreyaJayas33/Vape-Web/README.md

-# Vape Web Backend
+# MYVAPESHOP
 # Note: Please scroll all the way down to check final project deliverable section.
+Video walkthrough of my work has been added in this directory.
+---
+## Before final project section!!

 This is the backend service for the Vape Web full stack project.
 It powers the product catalog, cart system, and admin dashboard functionality.